-Escape of water is a common home insurance claim.
-Even the smallest leak can cause significant damage to your home.
-To help protect your property this comprehensive guide will show you what to look out for and provide you with tips to prevent a potentially damaging leak.
+Unfortunately, even the smallest leak can cause significant damage to your home.
+To help protect your property (and your bank balance!) this guide will show you what to look out for and provide you with tips to prevent a damaging leak.

 What is escape of water?

 ‘Escape of water’ is how insurers describe a claim where water has escaped and caused damage to your home.
 Causes include worn pipe joints and valves and leaks from home appliances.

 Is escape of water the same as flooding?

 Escape of water and flooding have different causes and different levels of damage.
 This is why insurance companies distinguish between them.

 Escape of water is usually caused by an internal water source, such as a burst pipe or leaking appliance.
 Not as destructive as flooding, but it can still cause significant damage.

 It’s important to check your policy for escape of water and flooding cover and exclusions.

 Is escape of water covered by buildings or contents insurance?

 Our home insurance covers water damage as standard.